October 17, 2019

 The best way to clean porcelain tiles is to start by removing the dust.
 Use a dry dust mop or vacuum cleaner.
 Another option is the micro-fibre mop.
 Make sure to clean into the corners and between the tiles.
 This is a preliminary step for deeper cleaning.

 Use a soft nylon brush for localised stains together with warm water, clean in a circular motion.
 Avoid using the brush on any dry areas as it can scratch the tiles.

-Finish off by mopping with a floor cleaner, a mild solution which will not damage glazed or polished tiles.
-Finish off with hot water only before the cleaning solution has completely dried.
+Finish off by mopping with a floor cleaner, a mild solution that will not damage glazed or polished tiles.
+Finally, apply hot water before the cleaning solution has dried completely.

-The last step is to dry with a micro-fibre cloth or a clean towel and buff to as shine with a cheesecloth or other fabric.
+The last step is to dry with a micro-fibre cloth or a clean towel and buff to a shine with a cheesecloth or other fabric.